abapPM/ABAP-Tap/README.md

 # TAP for ABAP

-This project is bringing the famous testing library [node-tap](https://node-tap.org/) to ABAP.
+This package brings the famous [node-tap](https://node-tap.org/) testing library to ABAP.

 Stop writing long `cl_abap_unit_assert` statements.
 Use short `tap` methods that you can chain as well!

-The project also supports creating and testing snapshots.
+The package also supports creating and testing snapshots.

 NO WARRANTIES, [MIT License](https://github.com/abapPM/ABAP-Tap/blob/main/LICENSE)